In this post, you will learn ALL about The Efficient Outsourcing Formula…

 Each process you outsource must have an associated Working Procedure – a document detailing exactly how the process is performed in either written, image or video format.

-Here is the Working Procedure template we use in our business:
+The Working Procedure template we use in our business is rather simple.

 For bonus points, you can use Screenflow to create videos of you/your team members completing the process.